 It’s much easier to pick a rug first and then accessorize according to the design of the rug.
 However, sometimes that is not possible.
 If you already have furnishings and a color scheme, then you should pick a rug that will match what you already have in the room.
 Think of your rug as a piece of art that you place on the floor instead of hanging on the wall—it should complement your decor and add a unique touch of style.
 Oriental rugs are usually safe for a more traditional and formal look.
 However, you will still need to ensure the color of the rug will complement the color scheme of the room.
 A geometric print area rug can also transform the entire feel of the room, but you will need to make sure the geometric pattern does not compete with any other patterns you may have in the room.

 Another tip to use when looking at colors is to avoid any light or white colors, since accidental spills and crumbs are more likely to show up on a lighter rug.

 When choosing a material, opt for a short pile or flat weave rug in the dining area, as they are much easier to maintain in the wake of inevitable crumbs and spills.
 These rugs also make it much easier for visitors to pull out their chairs.
 Rugs with a high pile or thicker material are better suited for a living room or bedroom.
 You might also consider a rug made of natural fibers, such as cotton and wool.
 These fibers are extremely easy to clean and will ensure that crumbs don’t get trapped.
 Sisal, seagrass, and jute rugs may prove to be trickier when it comes to removing crumbs because of their texture.

 Need help choosing the perfect rug for your dining room?
-Visit Pucher's Decorating Centers in Berea, OH.
+Visit Pucher's Decorating Centers in Broadview Heights, OH.
 Our flooring experts are ready to help you bring your design goals to life!